markterweele/windows-itpro-docs/windows/configuration/background/index.md

 ::: zone-end

-This article explains how to configure the desktop and lock screen background in Windows using policy settings.
+This article explains how to configure the desktop and lock screen backgrounds in Windows using policy settings.
 It includes examples of how to implement these configurations using Microsoft Intune, Configuration Service Provider (CSP), and Group Policy Object (GPO).

 ## Image ratios and scaling